Omuka Airedales

 Sister Garrard with Ch Omuka MontySister Garrard with Ch Omuka Monty

-Sister Garrard was called a sister because she worked for a dentist.
-She bred under the 'OMUKA' prefix, and in 1936 began her breeding with a classy bitch by Ch STONLEIGH SOLARIO out of AUSTRAL VERA bred by Norman Myers.
+Sister Garrard bred under the 'OMUKA' prefix.
+Her breeding began in 1936 began with a classy bitch by Ch STONLEIGH SOLARIO out of AUSTRAL VERA, bred by Norman Myers.
 Her kennels were in in St Kilda Road - almost in the 'heart' of Melbourne.

 Then she imported two dogs - the first Airedale to come to Australia with an English show title Eng CH WOLSTANTON PAM and WOLSTANTON ROCKET.
 They produced Ch Omuka Obstacle a big winning dog who was luckily mated to Ch AIRLIE BRUNETTE before he come to an untimely death.
 But she carried on as World War Two came to a close when in 1944 she produced a litter containing OMULA FLASH, OMUKA G and OMUKA MONTY.[1]